 TABLE OF CONTENTS

-Enforcement in civil and commercial matters means using the debtor’s assets to satisfy the claim set out in the enforcement instrument, or obliging the debtor to deliver a person or to perform or refrain from performing a certain operation.
+Enforcement in civil and commercial matters means using the debtor’s assets to satisfy the claim set out in the enforceable title, or obliging the debtor to deliver a person or to perform or refrain from performing a certain operation.

 A court decision is enforced:

-A court judgment enters into force when it can no longer be contested in any manner other than by the review procedure.
-If a court judgment is contested lawfully, the entry into force of the judgment is suspended.
-If it is partially contested, the uncontested part of the judgment enters into force.
-A court judgment that has entered into force is binding on the parties to the proceedings to the extent to which the claim filed in the action or counteraction is resolved on the basis of the circumstances behind the action, unless otherwise provided for by law.
+A court judgment enters into force when it can no longer be contested in any manner other than by the review procedure (teistmismenetlus).
+If a court judgment is lawfully appealed, its entry into force will be suspended.
+If it is partially appealed, the part of the judgment which is not appealed will enter into force.
+If a judgment is appealed as regards a part that does not relate to the determination of procedural expenses, the part of the judgment by which the amount of procedural expenses is determined will also not enter into force.
+A court judgment which has entered into force is binding on the participants in proceedings to the extent to which the claim filed in the action or counteraction is resolved on the basis of the circumstances behind the action, unless otherwise provided by law.

 A judgment is enforced on the basis of an application by the claimant.

 (2) prior to its entry into force if the court has declared that it is subject to immediate enforcement.

 A judgment declared immediately enforceable is enforced before it enters into force.
 The court declares a judgment immediately enforceable either in the judgment itself or by a ruling.